LomaxOS00243/HairDressingReservationSys/README.md

 # HairDressingResrvationApp

-Web app developed in MEAN Stack, JavaScript Framework that provides features such user registration, user logging, user confirmation message by email, system data storage using mongoDB etc.
+A web-based application built using the MEAN stack.
+It provides an MVC architecture and features user accounts and data management for a hairdressing reservation system.